HL7/US-Core/input/pagecontent/screening-and-assessments.md

 For API developers using US Core, it's important to understand when to use the QuestionnaireResponse versus Observation to represent structured assessments and surveys.
 Here are some guidelines to help choose the appropriate profile:

 - Observations represent specific point-in-time facts that need to be searched, trended, be the subject of statistical analysis and/or directly referenced in support of other actions.
 Not all answers in a form will necessarily be appropriate to surface as an Observation.
 However, anything that meets one of the preceding criteria will need to be surfaced as an Observation.
 - QuestionnaireResponses represent the source-of-truth of a completed form.
-They show how the question was phrased, what answer text they saw/typed, the order in which they filled out the form, etc. For FHIR implementers, it is important to note that QuestionnaireResponse references specific versions of a form filled out whether the form was represented as a FHIR Questionnaire or not. (however, it may be challenging to determine canonical URLs and linkIds that are consistent across systems without using a FHIR Questionnaire.)
-This reference provides the context of exactly what options were available to choose from, what logic was used to calculate answers or to determine what questions were act can also be determined.
+QuestionnaireResponse shows how the question was phrased, what answer text was seen or typed, the order in which the survey or assessment was completed, etc. For FHIR implementers, it is important to note that QuestionnaireResponse references specific versions of a form filled out whether the form was represented as a FHIR Questionnaire or not. (however, it may be challenging to determine canonical URLs and linkIds that are consistent across systems without using a FHIR Questionnaire.)
+This reference provides the context of exactly what options were available to choose from, what logic was used to calculate answers, or to determine what questions were asked.
 It is important to note that QuestionnaireResponse cannot be used for searching based on individual responses but can be used to capture higher-level information such as what form was filled out, by whom, and when.

 In many cases, data might be represented using both mechanisms - the initial raw assessment retained for audit or detailed review stored as a QuestionnaireResponse, and the detailed key answers surfaced as Observations for easy search and analysis.